peter-szrnka/give-my-secret/code/gms-frontend/README.md

 Production ready bundle can be built by running `ng build` or `npm run build`.

 ### "Local" production
-This configuration can be used to build the application bundle in production mide but connected to http://localhost:8080
+This configuration can be used to build the application bundle in production mode but connected to http://localhost:8080.

 You need to run `npm run buildLocal`.